remotestorage/django-remotestorage/README.md

 	Idea is to prevent situation, common on twitter and android platforms, when apps always ask for everything and user is presented with "all or nothing" choice.

-* Implement "hierarchy layer" alongside Django Storage API and use the latter only to store object contents without any sort of path/hierarchy info.